elegracer/NetSpeedMonitor/README.md

 Just a minimal menu bar Mac OS X app.

-It runs `top -d -i 1 -l 2` in a repeating timer.
+It runs `nettop -d -P -J bytes_in,bytes_out -x -L 2 -c` in a repeating timer.

 Use at your own risk.